danielang2020/danielang2020.github.io/practices/english.md

 >- We often use the past simple with time expressions like **yesterday, last month, six years, when I was a child.**

+>- We use **be going to** for something that we expect to happen because we can see from the present situation that it is very likely.
+We can't use the present continuous in this way.
+    It's so cold, I'm sure **it's going to** snow soon.
+    Oh no!
+That **car's going to** hit the tree.

+>- Use the present continuous and NOT the present simple for things that you have arranged to do.
+Use the present simple for future events on timeables and programmes.
+    **We're going** by train tomorrow morning.
+    **The train leaves** at 7:45.